majjiniteesh109/customer-purchase-behavior-analysis/README.md

 - Cleaned and transformed data using Python
 - Created features like age groups and purchase frequency
 - Performed SQL analysis to answer business questions
 - Built Power BI dashboard for visualization
+- Focused on answering real business questions rather than just exploring the dataset

 ---

 ## Key Insights
-- Clothing category contributes highest revenue
+- Clothing category consistently generates the highest revenue among all product types
-- Young adults are the top revenue-generating segment
+- Young adult customers contribute the largest share of total revenue
 - Discounts increase purchase volume but not overall revenue
 - Loyal customers contribute majority of revenue